magmide/magmide/posts/design-of-magmide.md

 ## No distinction between inductive and coinductive types

-Every coinductive type could be written as an inductive type and vice-versa, the real difference between the two really happens in `fix` and `cofix`.
+Every coinductive type could be written as an inductive type and vice-versa, and the real difference between the two only appears in `fix` and `cofix` functions.
 Some types wouldn't actually be useful in one or other of the settings (a truly infinite stream can't possibly be finitely constructed and so would never be useful in a normal recursive function), but occasionally we might appreciate types that can be reasoned about in both ways.

 So Magmide will only have one entrypoint for defining "inductive" types, and if a type could be compatible with use in either recursive or corecursive contexts then it can be used in either.
 It seems we could always infer whether a type is being used inductively or coinductively based on call context.
 If we can't, we should have a syntax that explicitly indicates corecursive use rather than splitting the type system.